 I used Kilz 2 primer (my other favorite) on the frame but rolled it on with a sponge roller.
 The board I used is very old and smelled like pipe smoke when I sanded so I definitely want to block the stains and smell!
 (I forgot to photograph this step but I’m sure you know how to roll primer on furniture!)

 In the meantime, I cut a piece of plywood (I used PureBond) for the seat 3″ shorter in length and depth than the finished measurement.
 This would allow me to add a 1×2 to each end so I could use the router to cut a decorative edge on the seat.
 I forgot to photograph this step as well but see my post on How to Salvage a Piece of Plywood Cut Too Short – it uses the same concept!

 I secured the seat to the frame using glue and 1-1/4″ brad nails, then gave the entire bench a coat of Valspar paint in Pantone Emerald.

 Isn’t she gorgeous?
-I plan on making cushions for the seat and back in coordinating fabric prints… What do you think?
+The tutorial on how to build a bench using an old headboard is so easy that I want to make several!
+Of course, I plan on making cushions for the seat and back in coordinating fabric prints… What do you think?

 The 36th Avenue